soilwise-he/Soilwise-Project-Backlog/README.md

 **4. Data Management**
 - What databases and data storage solutions are in use?
 - How is data backed up?
+- How are the data versioned?
+- Do you follow some persistent identificiation scheme?
 - What is your data governance policy?

 **5. Cloud Services**